 Reach up as tall as a mountain, rise and fall like the sun, throw a rock into a river, and breathe in the sweet smell of the prairie grass.

-These are just some of the actions kids will do with the picture book, As Big as the Sky, as Tall as the Trees, by Leah Yardley.
-It’s a book that gets readers up and moving as they learn the story of Alberta as told through Indigenous stories of the land.
+These are just some of the actions kids will do with the book As Big as the Sky, as Tall as the Trees by Leah Yardley, available as a readaloud story on YouTube.
+It’ll get readers up and moving as they learn the story of Alberta as told through Indigenous stories of the land.

 Starting with the introduction of Mother Earth, the book explains how Alberta is a special part of the earth that is home to many people, animals, and living things.
 Each page tells a story about the different environments within the province, such as the prairies and the mountains, and instructs readers to do a movement skill to illustrate each point.

 Making use of Indigenous oral practices, the book acknowledges the traditional territories of all First Nations, Métis, and Inuit people of Turtle Island.